Jmwofford/babyDiv_WDI-curriculum/instructor_notes/culture/big-goal-culture.md

 ## Briefly Tell Us About You
 - What's your name?
+- What were you doing previous to WDI?
 - What do you hope to do with your WDI skills?
+- Who is your hero and why? (a parent, a celebrity, an influential person in one’s life)